flybywiresim/docs/docs/beginner-guide/descent.md

 1. Read the STAR chart and determine if there are altitude and/or speed constraints which we need to consider.
 2. Consider the STAR and APPR route as optional and do not count on them to be flown and available for descending.
 ATC might want to vector us to a different runway or at least shortcut our approach.
 But they won't be able to if we are still too high for the final approach.
 3. Determine the first constraint you need to meet.
-This could be a STAR waypoint with an altitude constraint, the final approach fix altitude or even the airport (or runway) elevation itself.
+This could be a STAR waypoint with an altitude constraint, the Final Approach Fix altitude or even the airport (or runway) elevation itself.
-4. Calculate the required distance needed to descent to that waypoint with a standard descent angle of 3°.
+4. Calculate the required distance needed to descend to that waypoint with a standard descent angle of 3°.
 We can use the FlyByWire FlyPad in the cockpit or a simple rule of thumb calculation (details below).
 5. Use the MCDU PROG page's DIST function to read out the current distance to this waypoint.
 It is also possible to use the ECAM flight plan, maps or the NDs distance rings to help determining the current distance.

     ![ECAM PROG page](../assets/beginner-guide/descent/ECAM_Progress_page.png "ECAM PROG page"){width=310 align=left}